jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Application Memory Wall & GC
 .notes We can have as much RAM/heap space as we want now.
 And requirements for RAM grow at about 100x per decade.
 But are we now bound by GC?
 You can get 100GB of heap, but how long do you pause for marking/remarking phases and compaction?
 Even on a 2-4 GB heap, you're going to get multi-second pauses - when and how often?
 IBM Metronome collector is very predictable.
-Azul around one millisecond for phenomenal amounts of garbage.
+Azul around one millisecond for phenomenal amounts of garbage with C4.

 * Tremendous amounts of RAM at low cost
 * But is GC the real cause?